-There are strict criteria set by the NHSBSA around who is eligible for the Bursary, but in essence, it has been designed for UK nationals or those with pre-settled or settled status.
+There are strict criteria set by the NHSBSA around who is eligible for the bursary.
 Further information is available in the NHSBSA's guide, and it is your responsibility to check your eligibility.

 As your learning provider, we are required to submit a list of registered students for the course in mid-October.
 This list triggers the first bursary payment to the nominated students in the first term of the first academic year.
 It therefore may not be possible to use this first payment for your tuition fees for the first term, and you may need to have alternative funding in place.

 Whilst we cannot guarantee that you will be nominated for this bursary, we recommend that you make an application to the NHSBSA in advance to ensure that there is no delay in payment should you be nominated.

 Please note that is is not possible to have the Postgraduate Student Loan as well as the bursary, and you cannot opt out of the bursary in favour of the loan, should you meet the eligibility criteria.

 If you are not eligible for the bursary or have been unsuccessful in applying for it, you may be eligible for the Postgraduate Student Loan instead.
 This loan has separate eligibility requirements and a separate application process - more information is available on Gov.uk.